Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Republic of Croatia

-Support local people in making changes, stay a bit longer to reveal the true face of these ancient settlements and meet wonderful people who have prepared for you various products and services!
+Come and meet the people of Lika!
+Stay a bit longer to reveal the true face of these ancient settlements and the wonderful people who have prepared for you various products and services!

 Welcome to the home of the Plitvice Lakes National Park!